NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 job parameters then launch the server application on one of the Orion nodes as a job.

-MSU has documentation for the Open OnDemand interface
+MSU has documentation for the Open OnDemand interface.

 The OOD jupyter notebook instance is currently launched with the python/3.7.5 module that is available on Orion.
 You should be able to launch custom kernels